-Mammoth was incorporated in 1984, 94 years after Yosemite, America’s third national park, which was born on October 1, 1890.
-Mammoth’s majestic mountain and pristine beauty began drawing visitors nearly a half-century earlier, though, after Dave McCoy, a bit of a hell raiser from the Los Angeles area who is considered the founder of Mammoth Mountain, rigged a rope to his car in 1937 and charged skiers 50 cents to be towed up the snowy slopes.
-McCoy, who died in 2020 at the age of 104 after living nearly his whole life in the Sierras, saw the potential to develop the mountain into a destination to challenge Yosemite’s grandeur.
+Mammoth was incorporated in 1984, ninety-four years after Yosemite was born.
+Its majestic mountain and pristine beauty began drawing visitors and famous researchers such as John Muir and Ansel Adams nearly a half-century before incorporation when Dave McCoy, a bit of a hell raiser from the Los Angeles area who’s considered the founder of Mammoth Mountain, rigged a rope to his car in 1937 and started charging skiers 50 cents to be towed up the snowy slopes.
+McCoy, who died in 2020 at the age of 104 after living nearly his entire life in the eastern Sierras, saw the potential to develop the area into a destination to challenge Yosemite’s grandeur.
 He succeeded beyond expectations.

-Todd Bigelow has spent much of his life hiking, fishing, kayaking, photographing and otherwise exploring Mammoth Lakes with friends and family.
-His favorite hike, seen here, is the Duck Pass 10 mile loop.
+Todd has spent much of his life taking his Subaru up to the Eastern Sierras to hike, fish, kayak, snowboard, photograph and otherwise explore Mammoth Lakes.
+His love of the Sierras and Mammoth was solidified when he borrowed his parent’s Ford LTD station wagon upon graduation from high school and camped his way for weeks down the Sierras from Lake Tahoe to Bishop.
+His favorite hike is the one he’s on, but he’s partial to the Duck Lake hike.
 His work from Mammoth has appeared in National Geographic Traveler, AARP and Sports Illustrated.
 He’s a contributing photographer to Contact Press Images.
 All photographs ©Todd Bigelow.